- Definition: What is car tuning?

 Thus, the air ride suspension cancels out the disadvantages of lowered cars.
 Because curbs are no longer an obstacle.
 The car is driven nice and low, and the suspension only increases in height when necessary.
 Air suspension systems have also gained popularity among tuners in Germany recently – also because many cars with air suspension modules drive like on clouds.

 Strut mounts and struts

 The suspension determines ride comfort, safety and dynamics – especially during road bumps and cornering.
-In tuned cars, the rubber-to-metal spare parts between the individual suspension components – the suspension mounts – are often the weakest link of all the components.
+In tuned cars, the rubber-to-metal parts between the individual suspension components – the suspension mounts – are often the weakest link of all the components.
 This is because they are designed for comfort at the factory and wear out faster than desired due to higher stress.
-The consequences are annoying noises and undefined steering.
+The consequences are annoying noises and less precise steering.